npm/rfcs/accepted/0042-isolated-mode.md

 We deem it valuable to invest the time implementing `isolated-mode` now, knowing that import-maps are coming, because most of the implementation will be re-usable to implement an `import-maps-mode`.

-There are already two competing solutions out there which implement a `isolated-mode` ([pnpm](https://pnpm.io) and [yarn](https://yarnpkg.com)).
+There are already two competing solutions out there which implement an `isolated-mode`: ([pnpm](https://pnpm.io) and [yarn](https://yarnpkg.com)).
 We decided to choose the pnpm approach for the following reasons:

 - _Works with current ecosystem_, the pnpm `isolated-mode` does not require any modification to Node.js or to the various build tools.
 - _Battle tested_, Microsoft has successfully used pnpm to manage large monorepo for years.